mherzog4/pandas-mlb-pitchers/README.md

 # pandas-mlb-pitchers

-Data analysis of MLB pitcher data using Python, Pandas, Matplotlib
+Data analysis of MLB pitcher data using Python, Pandas, and Matplotlib